 “Sometimes when folks cut into old wood, it doesn’t grow back,” he said.
 “That’s because they cut below those dormant buds, where the new growth would normally pop out after pruning.”

-Yes, this is called rejuvenation pruning (aka renovation pruning).
+Yes, cutting bushes down is called rejuvenation pruning (aka renovation pruning).
 It is done mainly to deciduous shrubs to rejuvenate the color of the stems, produce more flowers, or control the plant’s size.

-Many experts recommend pruning no more than one-third of the hedge in one growing season.
+Many experts recommend pruning at most one-third of the hedge in one growing season.
 Plants need the leaves for transpiration, which moves the water from the roots throughout.

 What if I Can’t Cut It?